Chemaclass/chemaclass.com/content/books/oeur/en/07-2015-septiembre.md

 God exists: it's me, and you will be too if your attitude predisposes it.
 Because God is nothing more than an idea, a philosophy, an attitude towards life.
 Believing in a God says a lot about you, says a lot to the world, and says a lot about your attitude.

 My encouragement to anyone who wants to surpass themselves.
-To every soul that wants to surpass itself one day because it will all be yours; you will be God, and life will truly belong to you.
+To every soul that wants to surpass itself one day because it will all be yours, you will be God, and life will truly belong to you.

 ---